Did you know...

 There was a 9267% increase in the number of overdose deaths in the province of Alberta between 2011 and 2017.

-According to Alberta Health, in 2017 there were 562 deaths by fentanyl poisoning (2018).
+Since January 1, 2016, there were 1,407 deaths by fentanyl poisoning in Alberta (2018).
 This is more than the death rates for motor vehicle accidents and homicides combined.

 What is harm reduction?

 Harm reduction is a nonjudgmental, evidence based public health approach that acknowledges that people engage in risk behaviors and provides practical tools, strategies and knowledge to keep people safe and minimize death, disease and injury.

 Examples of harm reduction include seat belts, life jackets, bike helmets, needle exchange programs, naloxone kits, and supervised consumption services.